wittnebelschmitz/habitist/README.md

 ![Setting up todoist key](https://i.imgur.com/sdCRpBI.png)

-4. Find your timezone difference from UTC.
-We need to trigger this API when it's 12:00 AM in UTC.
-You need to find the local time when it's 12:00 AM in UTC.
+4. We want to trigger this once after the day ends.
+So, find the time in UTC when it's 12AM in your country.
 > For example, Nepal is 5:45 hrs ahead of UTC.
 For 12:00AM in UTC, we have 5:45AM here.
 So, we need to trigger this API anytime after 5:45AM.
 Do the same calculation for your timezone and set that time in step 6.

 ## License